Concealed Weapons Permit in Miami

 FLORIDA CONCEALED WEAPONS PERMIT IN MIAMI

 When is the concealed weapons permit class offered?
-Our concealed weapons permit in Miami, class is offered seven days a week.
-Class begins at 9:00 am and you’ll be done with everything including the gun range qualification by approximately 1:00 pm.
+Our concealed weapons permit in Miami, class is offered seven days a week by appointment.
+Class begins at 9:00 am and you’ll be done by approximately 12:00 pm.

 How much does the concealed weapons permit class cost to attend?
 Our concealed weapons class cost is $100 to attend.
-In the cost, we will provide you with everything you will need to attend the class and qualify in the gun range.
-You just need to bring yourself and we’ll take care of all the details.
+In the cost, we will provide you with everything you will need to attend the class and qualify.
+You just need to bring yourself, a drivers license and we’ll take care of all the details.
 The State of Florida Department of Agriculture and Consumer Services has a licensing fee of $97.00, this fee is payable directly to the state when you apply for your Florida concealed weapons permit / firearm license in their offices.

 Are weekend concealed weapon permit in Miami classes available?
 Yes